microSingularity/microsingularity.github.io/posts.md

 entries_layout: grid
 ---

-Sample document listing for the collection `_recipes`.
+Sample document listing for the collection `_posts`.